 C. Functioning of Government: 0 / 12

-A number of recent agreements with Russia have expanded the country’s influence in South Ossetia.
-A 2013 agreement on interparliamentary cooperation aimed to harmonize Ossetian laws with Russian legislation; a memorandum of cooperation on antiterrorism was signed in 2013 to enhance security and border protection; and a 2011 agreement has given Russia the freedom to build and operate military bases in the territory for 49 years.
+The March treaty was the latest in a number of agreements expanding Russia’s influence over South Ossetia.
+A 2013 agreement on interparliamentary cooperation aimed to harmonize Ossetian laws with Russian legislation; a memorandum of cooperation on antiterrorism was signed in 2013 to enhance security and border protection; and a 2011 agreement gave Russia the freedom to build and operate military bases in the territory for 49 years.
 Roughly 4,000 Russian troops remain stationed in South Ossetia.

 D. Freedom of Expression: 4 / 16

 While antigovernment protests were extremely rare before the 2008 war, opposition groups mounted demonstrations following the flawed 2009 elections, and Tskhinvali residents protested repeatedly over the slow postwar reconstruction process and related government corruption.
-In the run-up to the presidential election in 2011, one human rights activist was beaten and another threatened after leading such demonstrations.
+In the run-up to the 2014 parliamentary elections, groups were generally able to assemble to support different candidates and platforms without significant intimidation or harassment.

 F. Rule of Law: 1 / 16

-South Ossetia’s justice system has been manipulated to punish perceived opponents of the separatist leadership, while government allies allegedly violate the law with relative impunity.
+South Ossetia’s judiciary is not independent.
+The justice system has been manipulated to punish perceived opponents of the separatist leadership, while government allies reportedly continue to violate the law with relative impunity.
 Russian prosecutors have attempted to curb malfeasance by local officials, but the Russian court system itself remains deeply flawed.